AshanHimantha/AshanHimantha/README.md

 # 👋 Hi, I'm Ashan Himantha

-Welcome to my GitHub profile!
-I'm a passionate full-stack developer focused on the software industry, with expertise across multiple technologies, platforms, and design tools.
+Welcome to my GitHub!
+I’m a passionate full-stack developer who loves building modern software solutions.
+I specialize in creating web, mobile, and backend systems using a wide range of technologies.
+Explore my projects below and feel free to connect!

 ## 🚀 Technology Stack